MiniZinc/iminizinc/README.rst

              {u'queens': [3, 6, 2, 5, 1, 4]},
              {u'queens': [2, 4, 6, 1, 3, 5]}]

-The magic supports a number of additional options, take a look at the help using
+The magic supports a number of additional options, in particular loading MiniZinc models and data from files.
+Some of these may only work with the development version of MiniZinc (i.e., not the one that comes with the bundled binary releases).
+You can take a look at the help using

 .. code::